|HO Scale Membership|

 Member Participation Responsibilities

-HO scale meetings are held on the second Friday of even months, and start at 7:30 p.m.
+HO scale meetings are held on the second Saturday of even months.
 These are especially important to attend.

 Full Members are asked to crew on Sundays as often as possible - Associates about once per quarter.
 It takes a minimum of 5 crew members to run the layout for the Sunday public shows.
 But we can handle a max. of about 15 with all areas running !
 There is also a Museum requirement that each member does door and docent duty twice a year (you automatically become a Museum Member when you join the scale).